Monday, February 22, 2010

 B: I’ll be buggered if I know what she’s on about through most of this.

 A: Almost everything seems to be striving to sound exactly the same so far.
-This comes together OK by the time it changes key, but musically at least it remains very dull.
+This comes together OK by the time it changes key, but musically it remains very dull.

 V: God, everything’s so unpityingly slow.
 At least Britt overcomes her hideous outfit and gives a decent rendition of her less than thrilling song.